-In terms of the reasoning and planning capabilities of the system, it is known that LLMs can have major limitations.
-While current LLMs may be able to simulate reasoning to a certain extent, they have difficulties creating consistent multi-step plans, which provable lead to the desired goal.
-While there are recent approaches that propose novel \emph{learning-based} ways of constructing plans~\cite{Shi2024Large}, some researchers see promise in integrating traditional, \emph{symbolic} and search-based planning algorithms into the overall architecture~\cite{huang2024understandingplanningllmagents}.
+In terms of the reasoning and planning capabilities of the system, it is known that LLMs have major limitations.
+While current LLMs may be able to simulate reasoning to a certain extent, they have difficulties in creating consistent multi-step plans, which provable lead to the desired goal.
+While recent approaches have proposed \emph{learning-based} ways of constructing plans~\cite{Shi2024Large}, some researchers trust the possibility to integrating traditional, \emph{symbolic} and search-based planning algorithms into the overall architecture~\cite{huang2024understandingplanningllmagents}.
 One advantage of using well-understood, sound and complete planning algorithms is that they reliably return feasible plans.
 However, precisely describing the planning problem at the required level of detail in a declarative language may require extensive human effort.
 In this context, neurosymbolic approaches have received increasing attention in recent years, as they aim to combine the strengths of machine learning with symbolic reasoning capabilities~\cite{hitzler2022neurosymbolic,Bhuyan2024}.
 We emphasize that our envisioned framework is not restricted to using LLMs for all its components.
 Instead, individual modules may also leverage alternative methods, including traditional planning and reasoning techniques as well as neurosymbolic approaches, depending on the specific requirements of the task.

-Finally, in addition to questions related to successfully implementing the agent's behaviour, questions regarding the user interface of the group recommendation system should also be considered.
+Finally, in addition to questions related to successfully implementing the agent's behavior, questions regarding the user interface of the group recommender system should also be considered.
 In our scenario, we assume that group members converse via an instant messaging app with which users are familiar.
 However, even in a relatively simple chat-based interaction model, various small design choices can impact the user experience of the system, see~\cite{Zhang2018MakingSense,Iovine2020Conversational} for related studies.